Siphon880gh/rapid-tools-suite/readme.md

 ```
 Note: The above uses of GET, POST, and PATCH uses RESTful API conventions.
 Brief review: GET to read information.
 POST to write information when you don't have a precise URI path (notice it isn't POST api.php/sales/items/46).
 PUT is to write information when you do (correct: PUT api.php/sales/items/46).
 PATCH is to update partial information.
 UPDATE is to update all the information.
 DELETE is to remove information.
 HEAD is for debug information, meta information, or description about the resource.
 OPTIONS is to list all available API methods and URI paths.

-BACKEND: Javascript equivalent PHP and MYSQL
+BACKEND: JS Console of PHP and MySQL
 ===
-*Javascript mysql:* Do it in the console!
-Don't have external php pages setup for ajax requests to work on?
-Or you find PHP too troublesome to code because the feedback on errors aren't instant like it is in javascript?
-No Problem.
-You can in javascript write an equivalent php page that queries the database, fetch any associated rows (if it is a query like SELECT), and echo a json as a response to ajax - all in command line.
-Of course, you need to setup your database credentials in rapid-mysql.php beforehand and make sure you change the master password (aka Rapid Key) to your own if the website is on a remote development server.
+*Javascript mysql:* Try PHP and MySQL in the console!
+Then generate the PHP code to copy over.
+This is a faster workflow where you don't have to setup new php pages and test ajax requests and have to refresh the webpage to see results.
+You canwrite an equivalent php page in the console to query the database, fetch any associated rows (if it is a query like SELECT), and echo a json as a response to ajax - all in command line.
+Just setp your database credentials in rapid-mysql.php.
+Recommend not uploading rapid-mysql.php to production server but if you must, change the master password (aka Rapid Key) to your own.

 Authenticate for the webpage.
 Then you can start querying the database in javascript mysql (This can be typed in command line or be part of your code.)
 ```